This recipe for keto cream cheese pound cake is a favorite in the ketogenic community, and dare I say; it’s for good reason.

-This recipe for keto cream cheese pound cake uses a lot of the same basic ingredients found in traditional pound cake.
-Similar to regular pound cake it does not rise very high.
+This keto cake recipe uses a lot of the same basic ingredients as traditional pound cake.
+Like regular pound cake, it does not rise very high.

-The batter can be baked in an 8-inch loaf pan, 8-inch bundt pan, or 12 capacity muffin tin.
+The batter can be baked in an 8-inch loaf pan, 8-inch bundt pan, or 12-capacity muffin tin.
 What’s great is that this recipe doubles quite easily.

 I have several options when it comes to which sweetener you can use in this keto pound cake.
 I really like Lakanto Monk Fruit because the texture and flavor mimic sugar quite well.

-If the pound cake just needs to be grain-free and regular sugar is not an issue then you could, of course, use granulated sugar.
-But keep in mind it will no longer be a keto option.
+If the pound cake just needs to be grain-free and regular sugar is not an issue, then you could, of course, use granulated sugar.
+But keep in mind that it will no longer be a keto option.

-Lastly, if you can’t easily find a more natural sugar substitute you can also use Splenda with great success.
+This pound cake can also be made with coconut sugar, but here again, it will not be as low in carbs.
+Lastly, if you can’t easily find a more natural sugar substitute, you can also use Splenda with great success.

 Grass-fed butter is best for flavor and nutrition.
 However, regular unsalted butter also works in this recipe.
 I always recommend the use of unsalted butter in my recipes.

 You want to use only full-fat cream cheese.
 The kind that comes in a brick and not what comes in a tub.
 You should not use whipped cream cheese because it will not behave the same.

 While I am mentioning almond flour, let me add that it needs to be finely milled almond flour.
-Although almond meal will work the texture would make the cake a bit heavier and it will not rise as well.
+Although almond meal will work, the texture will make the cake a bit heavier, and it will not rise as well.

-Sifting may sound like a bother but this is an extra step that helps mimic regular flour a little better.
+Sifting may sound like a bother, but this is an extra step that helps mimic regular flour a little better.
 Although it’s not a must in this keto pound cake recipe, it is a step I now recommend for the best results.

 Unless otherwise stated, all my recipes call for the use of large eggs.
 Using smaller or jumbo eggs will not produce the same results.
 This is pretty standard with both regular and keto baking.
 So make sure you are using the correct size of eggs.

-I prefer to use aluminum free baking powder for health reasons but regular baking powder equally works in this keto pound cake recipe.
+I prefer to use aluminum-free baking powder for health reasons, but regular baking powder equally works in this keto pound cake recipe.

 This keto cream cheese pound cake uses a little vanilla extract.
 However, you can have fun customizing it.
-I have people tag me all the time mentioning the use of almond extract, lemon extract or any number of Oooflavors extracts.
+I have people tag me all the time mentioning the use of almond extract a lemon extract, or any number of Oooflavors extracts.